sysgears/grain/README.md

 Grain
 =====

-Grain is a framework used to build static websites with the [Groovy][Groovy] programming language.
-The framework provides a complete development mode with reload of changed resources on the fly and website generation mode.
+Grain is a lightweight and yet powerful static website generator for [Groovy][Groovy] which purpose is to make demanding site implementation an intuitive and enjoyable.
+Grain framework is equally well-suited for any static website, whether it is a complex and sophisticated company site or a simple and neat blog.
+The framework applies elegant website building concepts and allows to rapidly develop by making and seeing changes on the fly.

 Getting Started
 ---

-For more information please visit [Grain project website][Grain].
+For further information please visit [Grain project website][Grain].

 License
 ---